 As a result, our inner space becomes cluttered with useless information, with thoughts that are not conducive to our wellbeing, with garbage.

-The distractions that we’ve declared as urgent and important, such as watching TV, updating our facebook and myspace and twitter pages, checking email, gossiping on the phone, loading mp3s on our music players, etc. all pull at us.
-They all pull at our attention, distracting us away from the things that are truly important to us – things that will bring lasting happiness and fulfillment to our lives and the lives of others we have yet to come to know.
+The distractions that we’ve declared as urgent and important, such as watching TV, engaging with social media, checking email, all pull at us.
+They all pull at our attention, distracting us away from the things that are truly important to us; things that will bring lasting happiness and fulfillment to our lives and the lives of others we have yet to come to know.

 Whether we recognize it or not, the information that we expose ourselves to fills our inner space on some level and affects our emotions and desires.